 “The true first responders are the ones already on the scene.”

 Tactical Applications of the Pistol for Church Protectors

-This training is for responsible and conscientious adults who serve as part of a church or religious organization’s security team.
-All participants should be prepared to undergo a nationwide background check.
+This course is for responsible and conscientious adults who serve as part of an organization’s security ministry or life safety team.

 This dynamic course begins with classroom instruction covering legal and liability issues and safety with a firearm.
 Our discussion includes the lawful and proper use of force.

 We focus on the physical training for developing tactically correct motor skills for deploying with your pistol in an emergency.
 These skill competencies include deploying your pistol, firing, and managing your gear while:

 • Using a stationary position of concealment/ cover

 • Utilizing one or both hands from a variety of positions and fighting platforms

 • Safety at Home, on the Range, and While Carrying Concealed in Public